lurchmath/lde/src/experimental/readme.md

 ### V. Process the Document <span style='font-family:monospace;font-size:9pt'>(see [processDoc()](global-validation-lab.js#L1))</span>
 1. Process Domains <span style='font-family:monospace;font-size:9pt'>(see [processDomains()](global-validation-lab.js#L1))</span>
-   1. cache the domain and maximal weeny expressions in each formula, avoiding forbidden weenies, and mark anything .finished that can no longer be instantiated (because it has only forbidden metavars or no metavars)
+   1. cache the domain and maximal weeny expressions in each formula, avoiding forbidden weenies, and mark anything `.finished` that can no longer be instantiated (because it has only forbidden metavars or no metavars)
    2. if the domain is empty mark the formula asA 'Inst' and unmark it as a 'Rule'

 2. Process Hints <span style='font-family:monospace;font-size:9pt'>(see [processHints()](global-validation-lab.js#L1))</span>
    1. process all Blatant Instantiation Hints (BIH's) $^4$
-   2. if a BIH is valid, create its instantiation, and mark it as an 'Inst' and set its .rule attribute to the 'Rule' it instantiates
+   2. if a BIH is valid, create its instantiation, and mark it as an 'Inst' and set its `.rule` attribute to the 'Rule' it instantiates
    3. if a BIH is valid as a BIH, it has to be valid propositionally by definition, and will be marked with a gold star after validation, but if it is not a valid BIH, it might still be propositionally valid or invalid, so in that case it will receive both a propositional green check or redx in addition to a red star

 3. Check for Scoping errors <span style='font-family:monospace;font-size:9pt'>(see [Scoping.validate()](../scoping.js#L1))</span>
    1. run the built-in scoping tool to check for scoping errors. $^4$

 4. Mark Declared Symbols <span style='font-family:monospace;font-size:9pt'>(see [markDeclaredSymbols()](document.js#L1))</span>
-   1. Mark declared constants with .constant $^5$
+   1. Mark declared constants with `.constant` $^5$

 It is now ready for the main validation algorithm to work its magic.

 ### VI.
 Instantiate (for $n$-compact) <span style='font-family:monospace;font-size:9pt'>(see [instantiate()](global-validation-lab.js#L1))</span>
 1. if $n=0$ we are done
 2. get a list of all user propositions (no duplicates)
-3. get all formulas which are not .finished
+3. get all formulas which are not `.finished`
 4. if $n=1$ restrict to purely Weeny formulas (ones that have a single expression containing all of their metavariables)
-5. try to match each maximally Weeny (containing the most number of distinct metavariables) expression in each formula to every user proposition $^6$
+5. try to match each maximally Weeny (i.e., containing the most number of distinct metavariables) expression in each formula to every user proposition $^6$
 6. for each solution found, try to instantiate the formula.
 7. for each instantiation found, insert it after the formula, mark it asA 'Given'
 8. assign the ProperNames in the instantiation in case it contains a `Let` or `ForSome` declaration $^7$
 9. mark the instantiation with the user proposition that created it by adding it to the `.creators` list (which may have other entries if it was created from a partial instantiation)
-10. mark the instantiation which the Rule it is a `.rule`
+10. mark the instantiation which Rule it is a `.rule` of
 11. mark which `.pass` created this instantiation
 12. cache the formula domain information for this instantiation
 13. mark the instantiation asA 'Part' (partial instantiation) if it still has metavariables, or a 'Inst' if it does not